katcipis/sophia/notes/books/idea-factory.md

 veted the development of satellites, even though he promoted the development of the transistor before.

-## Inventions are used on unforeseen ways
+## Inventions are used/composed on unforeseen ways

 The most traditional example of this is the transistor and information theory.
 The transistor was developed as a substitute of the vacuum tube, that was